hannahlcp/data-viz-portfolio/README.md

 # Data Visualisation in R
 ## Using ggplot2 and patchwork
 This repo is week 9 to week 11 of the Queen Mary University of London Data Science and Coding module, using R. The content ranges from the grammar of graphics, introduces and explains ggplot2, builds on a range and combination of geoms, implements the patchwork package, and explains how to 'tell a story' using data.
+The piece of data visualisation coursework is also included.

 Directories include datasets, and the code files are extensively commented to guide through the steps of generating visualisations.
-The weekly instruction worksheets are available in the respective folders.
+The instruction worksheets are available in the respective folders.

 **Week 9:**